rackerlabs/support-how-to/content/how-to/cloud-servers/elliptic-curve-operations/index.md

     Cofactor:  1 (0x1)

-You can generate parameters files and key files that include the full set of parameters explicitly, instead of just the name of the curve.
-This is important when some target systems "don't know" the details of the curve.
+You can generate parameter files and key files that explicitly include the full set of parameters instead of just the name of the curve.
+This is important when some target systems don't *know* the details of the curve.
 OpenSSL version 1.0.2 added new curves, such as `brainpool512t1`.
-Earlier versions of OpenSSL that use a parameter file or key file configured with `brainpool512t1` result in the following error.
+Earlier versions of OpenSSL that use a parameter file or key file configured with `brainpool512t1` result in the following error:

     bash$ openssl ecparam -in brainpoolP512t1.pem -text -noout unable to load elliptic curve parameters